 Introduction

-Daily water changes are a must, the sponge filter should be left off until the fry are strong enough to swim against the current, and this is normally after 3 weeks.
+Perform daily water changes and keep the sponge filter off until the fry are strong enough to swim against the current, usually after three weeks.

 Pictures